Nathaynn/golazo-DB/README.md

 ## Supported Leagues

-Currently, the script supports scraping data for the following leagues:
+Currently, the script supports scraping data for the following leagues (as I know of):

 - Premier League